Milswanca/VertexAnimationDocumentation/docs/troubleshooting.md

 # Troubleshooting

-This guide helps you diagnose and resolve common issues you might encounter while using the VAT Toolset Plugin.
+This guide helps you diagnose and resolve common issues you might encounter while using Vertex Animation Studio.

 ???
 "Why are my animations playing slow?"
     <div class="md-typeset__answer">